How to Create a Members-Only WooCommerce Purchasing Club: Your Complete Step-by-Step Guide

 Use password protection or user role privacy?

-WooCommerce Password Protected Categories gives you two different ways to hide your members-only products, which you saw above:
+WooCommerce Protected Categories gives you several different ways to hide your members-only products, which you saw above.
+The options to consider for your members-only purchasing club are:

 - Password Protected – users need to enter a password to view the hidden category (and all the products/subcategories contained inside).
 This gives you a lot of flexibility for granting access because it’s not tied to user accounts.

-- Private – only users with certain user roles can see the hidden category (and all the products/subcategories contained inside).
+- User Role Protected – only logged in users with certain user roles can see the hidden category (and all the products/subcategories contained inside).
 This is most helpful for subscription purchasing clubs because you can automatically grant access to the Subscriber user role that the WooCommerce Subscriptions plugin utilizes for active subscribers.
-Or, you could grant access to any registered user.
-To do this, you’ll need to use the free User Role Editor plugin.
+Or, you could grant access to any registered user or a custom user role created with the free User Role Editor plugin.

 Even with different membership levels, you can still use a single login page – users will be automatically redirected to the relevant category based on the specific password that they enter.